-• For example, the drug may not be on the plan's Drug List or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it.
+• For example, the drug may not be on the plan's Drug List or it could have a requirement or

 • Save your receipt and send a copy to us when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
 We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.